dylandoamaral/uptime-card/README.md

 ### Inspiration

-This repository is inspired by [mini-graph-card](https://github.com/kalkih/mini-graph-card) and [boilerplate-card](https://github.com/custom-cards/boilerplate-card).
+This repository is inspired by two other cards, [mini-graph-card](https://github.com/kalkih/mini-graph-card) and [boilerplate-card](https://github.com/custom-cards/boilerplate-card).